Did you miss the renewal deadline? Apply for reinstatement.Read more

 What is the role of a Council Member?

-What is the process for candidate selection?
+What is the term of appointment for Council members?

 What criteria will be used for candidate selection?

 The College recognizes the importance of building a Council that is reflective of the public whose interest the College is mandated to protect.
 This includes actively seeking Council members with diverse backgrounds, cultures and perspectives.
 An applicant’s ability to contribute to a diverse Council composition will be a priority factor in the selection process.